fooSynaptic/transfromer_NN_Block/README.md

 This rep fullfilled two tasks:
 - The seq2seq text generation, we try to implemented transformer in a conventional problem in NLP-Words segment(Chinese).
+- The NMT problem track on zh-en machine translation.
 - The text feature encode architecture for classfication.